 Korean Red Ginseng given orally as 600 mg three times daily has been effective in Erectile Dysfunction.

 Korean Ginseng promotes an overall improvement in physical, and mental performance.
 It is adaptogenic due to the presence of ginsenosides.
 It produces a non-specific increase in the body’s own defenses against exogenous stress factors, and noxious chemicals.

 Protects from damage by stress

-Korean Ginseng resist the damaging effects of various stressors most likely through the hypothalamus–pituitary– adrenal axis.
+Korean Ginseng resists the damaging effects of various stressors most likely through the hypothalamus–pituitary– adrenal axis.

 The immunomodulatory activity is also present in ginseng.

-Ginseng given 100 mg twice daily has improved oxygen capacity, reduction of maximum stress frequency, increase in ling function parameters and shortened reaction time to visual stimulants after 11 weeks.
+Ginseng given 100 mg twice daily has improved oxygen capacity, reduction of maximum stress frequency, increase in lung function parameters, and shortened reaction time to visual stimulants after 11 weeks.